UncleDapo/Cybersecurity-Labs-Portfolio/Incident-Response-Policy/README.md

 This repository contains a professionally developed Incident Response (IR) Policy designed to help organizations prepare for, detect, and respond to cybersecurity incidents efficiently and consistently.

-The policy aligns with the NIST Computer Security Incident Handling Guide (SP 800-61r2) and ISO/IEC 27035 standards for incident management.
+The policy aligns with the NIST Computer Security Incident Handling Guide and ISO/IEC standards for incident management.
 It defines management commitments, team roles, communication flows, and escalation procedures that enable a structured approach to handling security incidents — minimizing business disruption and data loss.

 # 🎯 Purpose